 Most activities to be pursued by the City with CDBG, HOME, and ESG funds will be leveraged with a variety of funding sources, including: grants from State, Federal, and local governments; private foundations; capital development funds; general funds; private donations of funds or services; and other various funding sources.
-For the provision of affordable housing, the City partners with non-profit housing developers such as MidPen Housing Corporation (MidPen), Community Housing Improvement Systems and Planning Association, Inc. (CHISPA), and Monterey county Housing Authority Development Corporation (MCHADC), which all utilize a multi-layer approach to funding affordable housing.
+For the provision of affordable housing, the City partners with non-profit housing developers such as MidPen, CHISPA, and MCHADC (Monterey county Housing Authority Development Corporation), which all utilize a multi-layer approach to funding affordable housing.

 The HOME program requires that for every HOME dollar spent, the local jurisdiction must provide a 25 percent match with non-federal dollars.
-However, given the distressed conditions of Salinas, the City consistently receives a 50 percent reduction in the match requirements.
-HUD has also approved a HOME wavier which includes the CHDO set aside requirement.
+However, given the distressed conditions in Salinas, the City consistently receives a 50 percent reduction in the match requirements.
+HUD approved the HOME wavier which includes the CHDO set aside requirement.